SearchWP Blog

 Step 1: Install and Activate SearchWP

-To begin, go and grab your copy of the SearchWP plugin here.
+To begin, go and grab your copy of the SearchWP plugin by visiting the website.

-The next step is to log into your SearchWP account.
-Once there, go over to the Downloads tab in your dashboard.
+Once you’ve created a new account, the next step is to log into your SearchWP account.
+From here, go over to the Downloads tab in your dashboard.

-Then, click on the Download SearchWP button to start downloading the plugin.
+Next, you can click the Download SearchWP button to start downloading the plugin and save the plugin files on your computer.

 Once the download is complete, copy your SearchWP license key on the same page.